What is Data Analytics Life Cycle?

-A scientific method for creating a structured framework for the data analytics life cycle is divided into six stages of data analytics architecture.
-The framework is straightforward and cyclical.
-This means that all of the processes in the data analytics life cycle in big data must be completed sequentially.
+The scientific method for creating a structured framework of the data analytics life cycle involves six stages of architecture for data analytics.
+The framework is direct and cyclical, meaning all big data analytics-related processes must be completed sequentially.

 Phase 1: Data Discovery and Formation

-Everything starts with a purpose in mind.
-In this phase, you will identify the objective of your data and how to achieve it after the data analytics Life Cycle.
-The purpose of this initial phase is to conduct evaluations and assessments to develop a fundamental hypothesis for resolving any business problems and issues.
+Every good journey begins with a purpose in mind.
+In this phase, you will identify your desired data objectives and how best to attain them through data analytics Life Cycle implementation.
+Evaluations and assessments should also be undertaken during this initial phase to develop a basic hypothesis capable of solving business issues or problems.

 As a data analyst, you will need to explore case studies using similar data analytics and, most crucially, examine current company trends.
 Then you must evaluate all in-house infrastructure and resources, as well as time and technological needs, in order to match the previously acquired data.

 Following the completion of the evaluations, the team closes this stage with hypotheses that will be tested using data later on.
-This is the first and most critical step in the big data analytics Life Cycle.
+This is the first and most critical step in the life cycle of big data analytics.